• Skip to primary navigation

 And you'll find that when an Amish person gets hungry for God's Word and starts to study on their own, oftentimes they get saved and leave the Amish church.

 I have lots of extended family members who are still in the Amish church.
 And I would like to believe that they are saved.
 But I don't know.?
-If you were to ask them, they would probably say that they believe in Jesus and that they have a blessed hope that they'll make it to heaven.
+If you were to ask them, they would probably say that they believe in Jesus, and they have a blessed hope that they'll make it to heaven.

 But the problem is, if their faith is in works and not in Christ alone, then they are not saved.